devium335/devium335/README.md

 # Devium

-Heyo 👋, I'm Devium I am a developer live in the US and I am learning many languages.
+Heyo 👋, I'm Devium I am a developer that lives in the US and I am learning many languages.

 ## Tools I use / have used